AVJdataminer/content_dev/modules_oop.md

 Check to see if the module you would like is installed. ` pip list | grep <module_name_you_want_to_check>
-` If you installed Python using Anaconda many comm
+` If you installed Python using Anaconda many common packages you will want to use such as Numpy will already be installed.
+You can get the entire list of modules installed in your current Python environment using `pip list`.

 -   Importing and using modules